Who we are

 At present, the Community primarily use an area named the Members Bar, with a Tenant occupying the remainder of the premises to provide a Sandwich bar, promoting events in the IC Club (Main Hall), and managing the car park.
 This arrangement provides an income stream which enables the Irish Centre Committee to pay for the building maintenance and invest in and provide Community Support Services.

-The Centre is currently managed by a Committee of 14 persons, three of whom are Trustees, with Pat Murphy as Chairman supported by a Community Welfare & Support Team.
+The Centre is currently managed by a Committee of 14 persons, three of whom are Trustees, with Pat Murphy as Chairman supported by the Community Welfare & Support Team of Sheila and Majella.

 Our History – Nottingham’s Irish Community

 Nottingham has had a vibrant Irish community for almost 200 years (see article by Patrick Murphy) and generations of Irish people came here attracted by the diverse employment opportunities in industry and the coalfields.

 196O’s.
 In the early 1960s a number of Irish people decided they needed a social centre as a focus for the Irish community and acquired premises in Derby Road opposite St Barnabas Cathedral in 1964.
 This was the original Nottingham Irish Centre in two rooms for which the committee later acquired an alcohol license.
 As the Irish community grew throughout the next decade the need for larger premises became obvious.